docker-hy/docker-hy.github.io/pages/part3/part3.md

 **Docker swarm** is built into docker.
 It turns a pool of Docker hosts into a single virtual host.
 You can read the feature highlights [here](https://docs.docker.com/engine/swarm/).
 You can run right away with `docker swarm`.
 Docker swarm is the lightest way of utilizing multiple hosts.

 Docker swarm and other enterprise features were separated from Docker and sold to Mirantis late 2019.
-Mirantis is supporting swarm only for couple of more years.
-You can read more [here](https://www.mirantis.com/blog/mirantis-acquires-docker-enterprise-platform-business/).
+Initially, Mirantis [announced](https://www.mirantis.com/blog/mirantis-acquires-docker-enterprise-platform-business/) that support for Docker Swarm would stop after two years.
+However, in the months thereafter they decided to continuo supporting and developing Docker Swarm without a definitive end-date.
+Read more [here](https://www.mirantis.com/blog/mirantis-will-continue-to-support-and-develop-docker-swarm/).

 **Kubernetes** is the de facto way of orchestrating your containers in large multi-host environments.
 The reason being it's customizability, large community and robust features.
 However the drawback is the higher learning curve compared to Docker swarms.
 You can read their introduction [here](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/).